paradoxmr24/libraries/DataSource/DataSource_user.md

     category: 'Work',
     status: 'Active',
 };

+// Create an instance of the DataSource class const dataSource = new DataSource(Contact, config);

 // Perform a find operation
 const filters = { age: { $gte: 25 } };